AzukiCoconut/02-Challenge/README.md

 Below is a screenshot of the completed website.
 ![Screenshot of the completed Horiseon Online Marketing website.](/assets/images/CompletedScreenshot.png)

+Link to the deployed website is here:  https://azukicoconut.github.io/02-Challenge/

 ## Credits
 In the refactoring of this website I used the following resources